FIRE TRUCKS AT WAR

 Class 510 Holabird Pumper USA 5059 Aberdeen Proving Ground FD

-the earlier truck.
+then the earlier truck.
 It was constructed on the 3rd series Standard B, a 5 ton chassis.
-The second version
+The second

-was equipped with a 6 cylinder, 105 hp Continental engine.
-It featured contoured fenders, pneumatic
+version was equipped with a 6 cylinder, 105 hp Continental engine.
+It featured contoured fenders,

-tires and duel rear wheels.
-The vehicle was now equipped with a two-stage 500 gpm. pump and it
+pneumatic tires and duel rear wheels.
+The vehicle was now equipped with a two-stage 500 gpm. pump

-carried 150 gals of water. !50 ft. of 1 in. hose was carried in a basket mounted over the fire pump.
-It was
+and it carried 150 gals of water. !50 ft. of 1 in. hose was carried in a basket mounted over the fire

 1941 Class BF 750 Holabird Pumper USA 50401 Aberdeen Proving Ground FD

-and was equipped with a single stage 750 gpm. pump.
-The letters USA were cast onto the upper portion
+engine and was equipped with a single stage 750 gpm. pump.
+The letters USA were cast onto the

-of the now one-piece radiator.
-It was even more modern in appearance and sported large military type
+upper portion of the now one-piece radiator.
+It was even more modern in appearance and sported large

-tires.
+military type tires.
 A chrome handrail was also fitted to the entire engine cowl.
-All versions of the Holabird pumper
+All versions of the

-fire apparatus was far greater then what the Quartermaster Depot could supply.
-Commercial truck and
+for fire apparatus was far greater then what the Quartermaster Depot could supply.
+Commercial truck

-fire apparatus manufactures were mobilized by the government to meet the needs of the Army for fire
+and fire apparatus manufactures were mobilized by the government to meet the needs of the Army for

 Nomenclature plate from Holabird Class BF